USDC vs USDT: All You Need To Know

 USDT and USDC both serve the same basic function of giving you access to U.S. dollar-like stability in the crypto world.

 But how they do that and how safely are very different.
 In crypto, the devil is always in the details.
-So take time to understand what’s behind each coin, stay on top of updates from issuers, and don’t just follow the crowd.
+So, take time to understand what’s behind each coin, stay on top of updates from issuers, and don’t just follow the crowd.

 When the market gets rocky, your stablecoin might be your most important asset.